-Although the traffic in this case is highly asymmetric, since routing is "symmetric", we observe that connections of the same class, with the same bandwidth requirement, encounter approximately the same blocking probability regardless of their source-destination node pair and input rate.
+Although the traffic in this case is highly asymmetric, since routing is "symmetric" in the sense that all node pairs are using one direct route and three two-hop routes, each and every traffic stream is imposing on the network in the same way.
+Therefore, we observe that connections of the same class, with the same bandwidth requirement, encounter approximately the same blocking probability regardless of their source-destination node pair and input rate.
 However, they do vary slightly from one to another reflecting the random order in which the two-hop routes are listed.